rafeca/rafeca.github.com/_posts/2015-02-15-toggle-func-in-python.markdown

  storages, such as [memcached](http://memcached.org/) and [mongoDB](http://www.mongodb.org/).

-For additional information about hanoi check the documentation in the [github repository]).
+For additional information about hanoi check the documentation in the [github repository](https://github.com/juandebravo/hanoi#hanoi).

 Happy deploying! :hammer: